komuw/docker_chromebook/README.md

 ## Steps
-- clone this repository into /home/docker_chromebook
+- clone this repository into ~/docker_chromebook
     its important you clone it to that directory since it will be used by the ansible provisioning script.
 But you can clone it to any directory so long as you change the ansible task(copy app dir) found in provisioning/start.yml to point to your new directory.
+    `git clone git@github.com:komuW/docker_chromebook.git ~/docker_chromebook`
 - change directory to it
-    `cd /home/docker_chromebook`
+    `cd ~/docker_chromebook`
 - start vagrant;
      `vagrant up`